HELMETS & HELMET SHIELDS PRESENTATION SHIELDS Volunteer Department

 Peter Zeluff was a legendary Paterson fireman.
 He was an assistant chief in the Volunteer Department in 1883 and when the department went paid he became Superintendent of Fire Alarm and held that job for decades.
 He lived on the corner of Temple Street and North 9th street.
 In the picture below, his spectacular preserved helmet, now at the Smithsonian is a 16 coomb helmet with high eagle finial and painting of what looks like Cataract Hose Company 2 which was quartered at the Godwin Ave and Auburn Street firehouse.

-Below are aditional photos of Peter Zeluff: at left during his tenure as assistant chief (L to R are Zeluff, Chief John MacDonald and Assistant Chief Samuel S Pounds) and at right as Superintendent of Fire Alarm in paid department
+Below are aditional photos of Peter Zeluff: at top during his tenure as assistant chief (L to R are Zeluff, Chief John MacDonald and Assistant Chief Samuel S Pounds) and at bottom is a cabinet photo at left as Superintendent of Fire Alarm in paid department

 Passaic Engine Company 1